dat2Cph/content/oop_git_tdd/git-tdd/git.md

 4. **Merge:** is the process of combining two branches.
 Merging is usually done to incorporate changes made in one branch into another branch.
 For example, a feature branch can be merged into the main branch once the feature is complete or when pulling changes from a remote repository and those changes needs to be incorporated into the local repository.
 5. **Working Directory:** is the directory on your computer where you are currently working.
 It contains the files and folders that you are modifying.
 When you clone a repository, the working directory is the repository's local copy on your computer.
 6. **Staging Area:** or **index** is a temporary storage area where files are stored before being committed to the repository.
 Files in the staging area are not tracked by Git yet.
 They are only added to the staging area when you run the git add command.
-7. **Remote:** is a repository that is stored on a server.
+7. **Remote:** is a repository that is stored on a server (`git remote show origin` will show upstream url for the repo).
 Remote repositories can be accessed by multiple users, allowing them to collaborate.
 Changes made to a remote repository can be pulled and merged into a local repository, and vice versa.

 ### Most important skills:
 ![](images/gitstages.png)